GhostKellz/zrpc/docs/quickstart.md

 # zRPC Quickstart Guide

+**Version: 2.0.0-rc.5** | **Status: Release Preview** 🎬

 Get up and running with zRPC in under 10 minutes!
-This guide shows you how to build a simple gRPC-over-QUIC service using the modular architecture.
+This guide shows you how to build a simple gRPC-over-QUIC service using the **transport-agnostic modular architecture**.

 ## Prerequisites

-- Zig 0.16.0-dev or later
+- Zig 0.16.0-dev.164+ or later
 - Basic familiarity with gRPC concepts
+- Optional: Understanding of QUIC protocol basics

 ## Step 1: Project Setup (2 minutes)